Trek the Himalayas Introduction

 The Himalayas are the most captivating of mountains.
 They are the physical buffer between India and China.
 The one-time kingdom of Nepal is now the small state that lies upon the majority of these ranges.
 Tourist friendly, well organised and safe, Nepal is a mountain hikers’ dream.
 We organise Himalayan trekking tours with our partner Himalayan Holidays.
 We specialise in tailor-made holidays to Nepal specifically for individual trekkers and couples.

 Farhat, our founder has been trekking in the Nepal Himalaya since 1992.
 His love for the mountain people and respect for the mountains brought him to try and help the people of Nepal by bringing select tourist trekkers to the Solo Khumbu and Annapurna region.

 Therefore this section of the holidays that we sell are very different to any other; Through Farhat, and our national partner and friend Bibhu Thakkur, we have been linked to the Himalayas for two decades.
 These Himalayan Trekking tours really help the people of the mountains.
 We treasure our relationship with the mountains and the people; we are proud of how we help them enrich their lives and their economy.

-All prices start at Lukla, the accepted trail head.
+All treks start at Lukla, the accepted trailhead.
 Costs include a guide and porters.
 Please note that prices drop dramatically for greater numbers.